jeffpar/pcjs.v1/disks/pcx86/dos/compaq/3.31/README.md

 (see "Microsoft MS-DOS 3.31 [Compaq OEM] (3.5-720k)"), and of those five, the first three appear to be original, with all files dated October 1988.

-Disk 4, the COMPAQ "USER PROGRAMS" diskette, was part of a COMPAQ MS-DOS 4.01 release, with hidden MS-DOS files dated April 1989 and other distribution files dated July 1989, along with a few random user-generated files with later dates.
+The 4th disk, [USER 072789](#directory-of-compaq-ms-dos-401-user-072789), is a COMPAQ "USER PROGRAMS" diskette that was actually part of a COMPAQ MS-DOS 4.01 release, with hidden MS-DOS files dated April 1989 and other distribution files dated July 1989, along with a few random user-generated files with later dates.
 As the README.CPQ file on that diskette explains:

     The software provided on this diskette supercedes earlier versions